 An extraordinary story even without the Hollywood treatment, the movie allows for its star-studded cast, led by Forest Whitaker as Gaines, to shine in roles that portray the human aspect of each character.
 Whitaker, who at first glance doesn't exactly look like the real butler, delivers a performance so compassionate that you forget about their dissimilarities altogether.
 As a result of his portrayal and Danny Strong's tender screenplay, Gaines isn't only a super in-the-know domestic of the highest proximity, but also a devoted family man and provider whose controversies at home were always at the forefront of his mind, but never disrupted his job at the executive mansion.

 Those troubles mostly surround his elder of two sons, Louis (impressively played by David Oyelowo), whose associations with the Black Panthers are often a concern for both his parents, but especially his father who excelled in part due to his own obscurity and quiet forbearance.
 In several scenes we see father and son clash on politics, ultimately leading up to a blow-up at the dinner table resulting in Gaines kicking Charles (and his barely clad girlfriend, Carol, played by Yaya Alafia) out of the house for good.
-Meanwhile, Gaines' other son, Charles (Elijah Kelley), is a much more complacent member of the family who provides often a much needed comic relief to the film's more tense scenes (balancing nicely with the far more militant Charles).
+Meanwhile, Gaines' other son, Charles (Elijah Kelley), is a much more complacent member of the family who often provides often a needed comic relief to the film's more tense scenes (balancing nicely with the far more combative Charles).

 The film most succeeds during these more personal scenes.
 It is not your expected civil rights anthem, though it certainly has moments when you want to shout "Fight the Power!" (particularly the scenes that include actual footage of some of the monumental events during the civil rights moment).
 But at its core is a heartrending drama between a family that is often divided by political motivation.
 Even Gaines' sashaying, often alcohol-dependent wife, Gloria (a hardly recognizable Oprah Winfrey), adds further pressure on the patriarch by engaging in an illicit affair with a neighbor (played by Terrence Howard).